Package insert / prescribing information

-Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogs alone or in combination, including emtricitabine and other antiretrovirals.
-A majority of these cases have been in women.
-Obesity and prolonged nucleoside exposure may be risk factors.
-Particular caution should be exercised when administering nucleoside analogs to any patient with known risk factors for liver diseases; however, cases have also been reported in patients with no known risk factors.
+Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogs, including FTC, alone or in combination with other antiretrovirals.
 Treatment with Emtriva should be suspended in any patient who develops clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity (which may include hepatomegaly and steatosis even in the absence of marked transaminase elevations).

 Emtricitabine is principally eliminated by the kidney.
-Reduction of the dosage of Emtriva is recommended for patients with impaired renal function [See Dosage and Administration (2.5) and Clinical Pharmacology (12.3)].
+Reduction of the dosage of Emtriva is recommended for patients with impaired renal function [see Dosage and Administration (2.6), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].

 The following adverse reactions are discussed in other sections of the labeling:

-- Immune reconstitution syndrome [See Warnings and Precautions (5.6)].
+- Immune Reconstitution Syndrome [see Warnings and Precautions (5.2)].

 More than 2,000 adult subjects with HIV-1 infection have been treated with Emtriva alone or in combination with other antiretroviral agents for periods of 10 days to 200 weeks in clinical trials.

-The most common adverse reactions (incidence greater than or equal to 10%, any severity) identified from any of the 3 large controlled clinical trials include headache, diarrhea nausea, fatigue, dizziness, depression, insomnia, abnormal dreams, rash, abdominal pain, asthenia, increased cough, and rhinitis.
+The most common adverse reactions (incidence greater than or equal to 10%, any severity) identified from any of the three large, controlled clinical trials include headache, diarrhea, nausea, fatigue, dizziness, depression, insomnia, abnormal dreams, rash, abdominal pain, asthenia, increased cough, and rhinitis.

-Studies 301A and 303 - Treatment Emergent Adverse Reactions: The most common adverse reactions that occurred in subjects receiving Emtriva with other antiretroviral agents in clinical trials 301A and 303 were headache, diarrhea, nausea, and rash, which were generally of mild to moderate severity.
+In Trials 301A and 303, the most common adverse reactions that occurred in subjects receiving Emtriva with other antiretroviral agents were headache, diarrhea, nausea, and rash, which were generally mild to moderate.
 Approximately 1% of subjects discontinued participation in the clinical trials due to these events.
-All adverse reactions were reported with similar frequency in Emtriva and control treatment groups with the exception of skin discoloration which was reported with higher frequency in the Emtriva treated group.
+All adverse reactions were reported with similar frequency in Emtriva and control treatment groups except for skin discoloration, which was reported with higher frequency in the Emtriva-treated group.

-Skin discoloration, manifested by hyperpigmentation on the palms and/or soles was generally mild and asymptomatic.
+Skin discoloration, manifested by hyperpigmentation on the palms or soles, was generally mild and asymptomatic.
 The mechanism and clinical significance are unknown.

-A summary of Emtriva treatment-emergent clinical adverse reactions in Studies 301A and 303 is provided in Table 2.
+A summary of Emtriva treatment-emergent clinical adverse reactions in Trials 301A and 303 is provided in Table 2.

 |Body as a Whole|